Felix Wimberger

-Felix Wimberger (born 28 February 1990) is a German representative rower.
-He is an Olympian, a two time senior world champion in the German men's eight- the Deutschlandachter, and a two time underage world champion.
+Felix Wimberger (born 28 February 1990) is a German former representative rower.
+He is an Olympian, was a two time senior world champion in the German men's eight - the Deutschlandachter, and a two time underage world champion.
 He competed in the men's coxless four event at the 2016 Summer Olympics.
-He rowed in the two seat when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, still the standing world mark as of 2021.
+He rowed in the two seat when the Deutschlandachter at the 2017 World Rowing Cup II set a world's best time of 5.18.68, which was still the standing world mark as of 2021.